g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 The above code snippet is used to update your Webpack configuration to use ``less-loader``.

 ### Optimization (minification, critical CSS extraction)
-Webpack is able to perform advanced optimizations, let's take for example, minification and critical CSS extraction, using plugins such as `mini-css-extract-plugin` and `optimize-css-asset-webpack-plugin`.
+Webpack can perform advanced optimizations, let's take for example, minification and critical CSS extraction, using plugins such as `mini-css-extract-plugin` and `optimize-css-asset-webpack-plugin`.

 To start, you need to install plugins:
 ```bash